 All Agency projects are subject to local monitoring by the Agency and the third-party monitor.
 The Applicant and/or construction manager or general contractor acting as agent for the Applicant on the project, shall keep a log book on site detailing the number of workers, hours worked and counties and states in which they reside.
 Proof of residency or copy of drivers' license shall be included in the log book, along with evidence of necessary OSHA Certifications.
 Reports will be on forms provided by the Agency or weekly payroll reports which contain the same information as required on the Agency issued form.
 The Applicant(s), contractor(s) and developer(s) are subject to periodic inspection or monitoring by the Agency or its third-party monitor.

-The third-party monitor shall issue a report to the Agency immediately when an Applicant or Applicants' contractor (or developer) is not in compliance of this Policy.
-Agency staff shall advise the Audit Committee and/or Agency Board on non-compliance by email or at the next scheduled meeting.
-If a violation of this Policy has occurred, Agency staff shall notify the Applicant and contractor in writing of noncompliance and give Applicant a warning of violation and 72 hours in which to correct such violation.
-Upon evidence of continued non-compliance or additional violations, the Agency and/or its third-party monitor shall notify the Applicant that the project is in violation of this Policy and is subject to Agency Board action which may result in the revocation, termination and/or recapture of any or all Agency Benefits conferred by the Agency as provided in the project closing documents.
+Section 6: Bulletin Board

 The Agency will use a third-party firm(s) to monitor and audit compliance with this Policy, the cost of which shall be paid for by the Applicant at closing in advance of future audits and held in a non-interest bearing escrow account by the Agency until all such audits are completed.
 The Applicant of an Agency approved project, unless otherwise agreed by the Agency, shall be required to maintain a 4' X 8' bulletin board on the project site.
 The bulletin board shall be located in an area that is accessible to onsite workers and visitor, which should be clear and legible at least 10 feet from said bulletin board, and contain the following information:

 1. Contact information for the Applicant;